rogerbinns/jia-mini-python/doc/python.rst

    :jdoc:`System.getIdentityHashcode()
    <java/lang/System.html#identityHashCode(java.lang.Object)>`.

+.. function: int(item)

+   Returns integer of item.  int items are returned as is, bools as 0/1 for False/True and strings are parsed.
+Note that this implementation does not take a base/radix argument.

 .. function:: len(item)

    Returns length of item such as number of characters for a str, members in a list/dict.

+.. function:: map(function, list)

+   Returns a new list consisting of function applied to each list member.
+Use this an alternate to list comprehensions.

 .. function:: print(*items)